tonai/react-per-form/doc/docs/guides/06-controlled-components.md

 #### With the `onError` handler

-Some components you may use manage validation internally, in that case you can use the `onError` handler to forward the error to react-swift-form.
+Some components you may use manage validation internally, in that case you can use the `onError` handler to forward the error to react-per-form.

 The `onError` handler accept one argument, the name of the form field, and return a new function that accept the error string as argument (or `null` if there is no error) :